kradalby/kradalby.no/content/Network/nmap.md

 [TOC]

-## Scan ip range
+## Scan IP range
-Find host that is alive within a ip range.
+Find the hosts that are alive within an IP range.

     :::bash
     nmap -sP 192.168.0.0/24

 ## Scan port range
-Find ports on host.
+Find ports on a host.

     :::bash
     nmap 192.168.1.1 -p100-200